David Alaba: Style of play

 A versatile defender, Alaba regularly plays as a left-back, and he has been deployed as a centre-back, central midfielder, and left midfielder.
 Although not known to have a fast pace, and his positioning has sometimes been questionable, Alaba possesses a powerful left foot; in which besides his defensive prowess, he is noted for his offensive capabilities and ability to read the game, where he has gained a reputation carrying the ball upfront in attacking plays and supplies his team with passes.
 Alaba has been noted for his talents being visible since a young age, and he has been singled out for his mentality, consistency, and leadership.

 Personal life

 Alaba was born in Vienna to George and Gina Alaba and has one sister, a professional recording artist, named Rose May Alaba.
 His Yoruba Nigerian father is a prince from Ogere who is also a rapper and works as a DJ.
 His Visayan mother emigrated from the Philippines to work as a nurse.
 He is a member of the Seventh-day Adventist Church.

+Alaba understands and speaks the Bosnian language, as most of his childhood friends in Vienna were Bosnian.